 First Stomatological Institute: use of FCT in tx of severe parodontosis.

-The excellent results of the USSR (and IIBM) in the treatment of complications of type 1 diabetes mellitus were in 1999 submitted to U.S. FDA in order to obtain four license applications for Bio-Cellular Research Organization to run clinical trials of treatment of untreatable diabetic retinopathy, nephropathy, vasculopathy and polyneuropathy as a complication of diabetes mellitus type 1 by BCRO method of fetal cell transplantation (of rabbit origin) in U.S.A.
-BCRO received FDA-IND numbers 8214 for FCT treatment of advanced retinopathy, 8217 for tx of advanced retinopathy, 8218 for tx of lower extremity arterial disease and 8219 for tx of polyneuropathy, all as a complication of diabetes mellitus type 1, but U.S. FDA was not giving in.
-U.S. big pharmaceutical industry was not interested in finding the solution!
+The excellent results of the USSR (and IIBM) in the treatment of complications of type 1 diabetes mellitus were in 1999 submitted to U.S. FDA in order to obtain license applications for Bio-Cellular Research Organization to run clinical trials of treatment of untreatable diabetic retinopathy, nephropathy, lower extremity arterial disease and polyneuropathy as a complications of diabetes mellitus type 1 by BCRO method of fetal cell transplantation (of rabbit origin) in U.S.A.
+BCRO received FDA-IND numbers 8214 for FCT treatment of advanced retinopathy, 8217 for FCT tx of advanced retinopathy, 8218 for FCT tx of lower extremity arterial disease and 8219 for FCT tx of polyneuropathy, all as a complication of diabetes mellitus type 1, but U.S. FDA was not giving in U.S. pharmaceutical industry was not interested in finding the solution!

 The first Symposium on transplantation of human fetal tissues, under the sponsorship of the Russian Academy of Medical Sciences, on December 4-7, 1995, was a large success, with 34 scientific presentations in 7 sections: general introduction: state of affairs and the perspectives, treatment of diabetes mellitus by human fetal cell transplantation, its use in neurology, in gynaecology and andrology, in pediatrics, in surgery, in other fields of medicine. - Over 500 case histories of human fetal brain cell transplantation, with individual(!) combination of fetal brain cell transplants, via lumbar puncture, in patients with various incurable neurodegenerative diseases, and post cerebro-vascular accidents, etc., with respective success rates, were given in 6 different reports of neurology section.

-International Institute of Biological Medicine and the author personally, invited six months in advance, the U.S. medical journal “TRANSPLANTATION PROCEEDINGS” to record the entire proceedings of the IIBM conference in Moscow for December 4-7, 1995, and publish the same in their usual way.
-We were assured in writing by the President of the Editorial Board, that they would come to Moscow to record the entire proceedings and to publish the same.
+International Institute of Biological Medicine and the author personally, invited six months in advance, the U.S. medical journal “TRANSPLANTATION PROCEEDINGS” to record all four days of the IIBM conference in Moscow for December 4-7, 1995, and publish the same in their usual way.
+We were assured in writing by the President of their Editorial Board, that they would come to Moscow to record the entire proceedings and to publish the same.

-Two days before the start of the conference the President of ‘Transplantation Proceedings’ informed the author that the staff of ‘Transplantation Proceedings’ will not come to Moscow, to do recording of the entire proceedings, and publishing, without any explanation of the reason(s).
+Two days before the start of the conference the President of ‘Transplantation Proceedings’ informed the author that the staff of ‘Transplantation Proceedings’ will not come to Moscow, to do recording, and will not publish any of the presentations, without any explanation of the reason(s).

 From 1997 on the author has been on his own, due to death of his teacher Prof.Dr.
-Schmid, no teachers anymore, since the previous senior generation of the fellow members of the German Association of Zellentherapie either died or retired, in the same period of time, so that the author himself became a lecturer and ‘healer’ (as declared three years ago by a Swami Chakradhari of Hindu religion), treating sick people by ‘BCRO fetal cell transplantation’, of rabbit fetal origin, all over the world.
+Schmid, as he had no other teachers, since the previous senior generation of the fellow members of the German Association of Zellentherapie either died or retired, in the same period of time, so that the author himself became a lecturer and ‘healer’ (as declared in 2015 by a Swami Chakradhari of Hindu religion), treating patients by ‘BCRO fetal cell transplantation’, of rabbit fetal origin, all over the world.

 In 2009 there was a 1-day medical conference dedicated to the author in Moscow, during which his picture was on the screen at all times, accompanied by slogan "E.Michael Molnar, M.D., the father of 'kletochnaia terapia' in Russia".
-I did not know about it, I found out from the present Russian friends.
+I did not know about it, I was informed from the Russian friends present.

-Since 1997, the author has used exclusively rabbit fetal cells (obtained from a closed colony of rabbits started in 1973) for fetal cell transplants in humans, with excellent results.
-After leaving Russian Federation in 1997, because the of the status of Russian Federation as a U.S. colony, which included eventually complete control of medical research by U.S. Big Pharma, did not allow continuation of IIBM project, the author organized further research differently, by lecturing and educating physicians and to perform BCRO fetal cell transplantation worldwide: at the beginning in Germany, Switzerland, Italy, Czech Republic, Slovakia, Austria, Mexico and South Africa, where German cell therapy was known.
-The results of treatment of patients with severe and advanced central nervous system diseases, which was completely new around the world, were very impressive in those countries.
+After leaving Russian Federation in 1997, because the of the status of Russian Federation as a U.S. colony, which included eventually complete control of medical research by U.S. Big Pharma, did not allow continuation of IIBM project, the author organized further research differently, by lecturing and educating physicians and to perform BCRO live fetal cell transplantation himself worldwide: at the beginning in Germany, Switzerland, Italy, Czech Republic, Slovakia, Austria, Mexico, where also German cell therapy was known.
+The results of treatment of patients with incurable/untreatable diseases of central nervous system, which was completely new, were very much appreciated in those countries.

-Then from February 2006 on, the author was lecturing, do consultations and treatment by BCRO fetal cell transplantations, in multiple cities of many Asian countries: in China, (as well as in Hong Kong and Macau), Taiwan, in India, in all major cities of Indonesia (on islands of Sumatra, Jawa) Thailand, Philippines, Malaysia, Singapore, Australia, Turkey, Panama, Nigeria, South Africa, Mexico, Switzerland, Austria, Italy, Czech Republic, Slovakia.
-The whole day lectures of 9 hours duration were conducted also by the author to the groups of local physicians in South Korea, Cambodia, Georgia, Egypt, Kuwait, Roumania.
-Subsequent to U.S. FDA issuing regulations about preparation of cell, tissue and organ xeno-transplantations in September 1997, BCRO completed the development of its method of manufacturing of cell transplants of animal fetal origin, and after filing U.S. Patent application in 1998, began its own preparation of fetal precursor cell transplants, from rabbit fetuses (from closed colony of rabbits), individually for each patient, in July 1998.
-BCRO has not discovered a procedure(!) of fetal precursor cell transplantation, it found a method of preparation(!) of fetal precursor cell xeno-transplants, of any of 220 kinds of cells that all mammals are made of, for clinical use, that can be implanted with ‘state-of-art’ safety, and without immunosupression(!).
+Then from February 2006 on, the author was lecturing, do consultations and treatment by BCRO fetal cell transplantations, in multiple cities of many Asian countries: in China, (as well as in Hong Kong and Macau), Taiwan, in many cities of south/southwest of India, in all major cities of Indonesia (on islands of Sumatra, Java, Bali) Thailand, Philippines, Malaysia, Singapore, Australia, Turkey, Panama, Nigeria, South Africa, Mexico, Switzerland, Austria, Italy, Czech Republic, Slovakia.
+The whole day lectures of 9 hours duration were conducted by the author also to the groups of local physicians in South Korea, Cambodia, Georgia, Egypt, Kuwait, Romania.
+Subsequent to U.S. FDA issuing regulations about preparation of cell, tissue and organ xeno-transplantations in September 1997, BCRO completed the development of own method of manufacturing of cell transplants of animal fetal origin, and after filing U.S. Patent application in 1998, began its own preparation of fetal precursor cell transplants, from rabbit fetuses (from own closed colony of rabbits, started in 1973), individually for each patient, in July 1998.
+BCRO has not discovered a procedure(!) of fetal precursor cell transplantation, it found a method of preparation(!) of fetal precursor cell transplants, of any of 220 kinds of cells that all mammals are made of, for clinical use, that can be implanted with ‘state-of-art’ safety, and without immunosupression(!).
 Today only about 90 kinds of cells are completely described by science(!) and as such are routinely used for fetal precursor cell transplantation in medical practice.
-In 1997 BCRO moved its commercial preparation of fetal cell transplantats from rabbit fetuses, raised in a closed colony, as defined by the World Health Organization, following the BCRO technique, to Slovakia.
-After his departure from the Russian Federation in 1997, the intrathecal fetal cell transplantation (from rabbits from closed colony) has been utilized by the author to treat adult (past the age of 12 years) incurable neurological patients in many cities of most continents, and that included successful treatment of Alzheimer’s disease and other dementias.
-The ‘Molnar rabbit fetal cell xenotransplantation’ has been completely safe, with no complications.
-For children, up to the age of 12, the same ‘Molnar fetal cell xenotransplants’ have been used as well, but without requiring intrathecal implantation via lumbar puncture.
+In 1997 BCRO moved its commercial preparation of fetal cell transplantats from rabbit fetuses, raised in a closed colony, as defined by the World Health Organization, by BCRO technique, to Slovakia.
+After author's departure from the Russian Federation in 1997, the intrathecal fetal cell transplantation (from closed colony of rabbits) has been utilized by him to treat adult (past the age of 12 years) incurable/untreatable diseases of brain and spinal on most of continents, and that included successful treatment of Alzheimer’s disease and other dementias.
+The 'rabbit fetal cell xenotransplantation’ has been completely safe.
+For children, up to the age of 12, the same 'fetal cell transplants’ have been used as well, but without requiring intrathecal implantation (via lumbar puncture).
 The best for the reader would be to immerse himself ( or herself) in the deep study of https://bio-cellular-research.com.
 Besides that the only latest textbook in this field of medicine in English has been the author’s “Fetal Precursor Cell Transplantation.
 BCRO Fetal Precursor Cell Transplantation”, 980 pages, posted as a new edition on amazon.com in January 2015.

 NOTES: Anglophone medical literature uses the term ‘cell transplantation’, while German literature has used the term ‘cell therapy’ (‘zellentherapie’) for implantation of tissue fragments of animal fetal origin.
 Russian literature uses the term 'kletochnaia terapia' (which means the same as German 'zellentherapie') for human fetal cell transplantation. - German law does not recognize the term ‘cell transplantation’ and U.S. FDA banned the ‘cell therapy’ sometimes in 1956.